 3) OUR CONCLUSIONS

 The research findings are complicated, as you can see from the many abstracts containing both red and green text, and from the presence on both sides of the debate of some of the top researchers in psychology.
 Nonetheless, we think that the situation can be greatly clarified by distinguishing abilities from interests.
-We think the following three statements are supported by the research reviewed above:
+We think the following three statements are supported by the research reviewed above. [we have put in bold the text that has changed since our initial version of this post]

 1. Gender differences in math/science ability, achievement, and performance are small or nil.
 (See especially the studies by Hyde; see also this review paper by Spelke, 2005).
 There are two exceptions to this statement: